severalnines/docker/README.md

 severalnines/clustercontrol
 ```

+The suggested port mappings are:
+* 5000 -> 80 - ClusterControl GUI v2 HTTP
+* 5001 -> 443 - ClusterControl GUI v2 HTTPS
+* 9443 -> 9443 - ClusterControl GUI v1 HTTPS
+* 9999 -> 9999 - Backup streaming port, only if ClusterControl is the database backup destination

+The recommended persistent volumes are:
+* `/etc/cmon.d` - ClusterControl configuration files.
+* `/var/lib/mysql` - MySQL datadir to host `cmon` and `dcps` database.
+* `/root/.ssh` - SSH private and public keys.
+* `/var/lib/cmon` - ClusterControl internal files.
+* `/root/backups` - Default backup directory only if ClusterControl is the database backup destination.
+* `/var/lib/prometheus` - Prometheus data directory.
+* `/etc/prometheus` - Prometheus configuration directory.

 ---
 **ATTENTION**

-Starting from ClusterControl 1.9.1 (Dec 2021), `DOCKER_HOST_ADDRESS` is mandatory for ClusterControl GUI v2 to run correctly.
-If the container is running on Docker bridge network, additional ports 9443 and 19501 must be published.
+Starting from ClusterControl 1.9.7 (Sep 2023), the enviroment variable `DOCKER_HOST_ADDRESS` is no longer necessary.
+It was only intended for version 1.9.1 until 1.9.6.

 ---

-After a moment, you should be able to access the following ClusterControl Web UIs:
+After a moment, you should be able to access the following ClusterControl web GUIs (assuming the Docker host IP address is 192.168.11.111):
-* ClusterControl GUI v1 HTTP: **http://192.168.11.111:5000/clustercontrol**
+* ClusterControl GUI v2 HTTP: **http://192.168.11.111:5000/**
-* ClusterControl GUI v1 HTTPS: **https://192.168.11.111:5001/clustercontrol**
+* ClusterControl GUI v2 HTTPS: **https://192.168.11.111:5001/** (recommended)
-* ClusterControl GUI v2 HTTPS: **https://192.168.11.111:9443/**
+* ClusterControl GUI v1 HTTPS: **https://192.168.11.111:9443/clustercontrol**

+Note that starting from ClusterControl 1.9.7, ClusterControl GUI v2 is the default frontend graphical user interface (GUI) for ClusterControl.
+ClusterControl GUI v1 has reached the end of the development cycle and is considered a feature-freeze product.
+All new developments will be happening on ClusterControl GUI v2.

 ## Environment Variables ##

-* `DOCKER_HOST_ADDRESS={IP address or hostname}`
-        - This value should be the same as the Docker host primary IP address, or hostname/FQDN that resolves to the Docker host's primary IP address.
-	- Starting from ClusterControl 1.9.1, this environment variable is mandatory.
-If the container is running on Docker bridge network, additional ports 9443 and 19501 must be published.
-        - Example: `DOCKER_HOST_ADDRESS=192.168.11.111`

 * `CMON_PASSWORD={string}`
 	- MySQL password for user 'cmon'.
 Default to 'cmon'.
 Use `docker secret` is recommended.